redteadeveloper/SandBox/README.md

 </div>

 ## About
-SandBox is a simple programming language created by RedTea.
+SandBox is a simple programming language made with JS & ANTLR4.

 Still in development, stay tuned!